authelia/authelia/docs/content/en/integration/proxies/swag.md

 To configure trusted proxies for [SWAG] see the [NGINX] section on [Trusted Proxies](nginx.md#trusted-proxies).
 Adapting this to [SWAG] is beyond the scope of this documentation.

+## Assumptions and Adaptation

+This guide makes a few assumptions.
+These assumptions may require adaptation in more advanced and complex scenarios.
+We can not reasonably have examples for every advanced configuration option that exists.
+The following are the assumptions we make:

+* Deployment Scenario:
+  * Single Host
+  * Authelia is deployed as a Container with the container name `authelia` on port `9091`
+  * Proxy is deployed as a Container on a network shared with Authelia
+* The above assumption means that AUthelia should be accesible to the proxy on `http://authelia:9091` and as such:
+  * You will have to adapt all instances of the above URL to be `https://` if Authelia configuration has a TLS key and certificate defined
+  * You will have to adapt all instances of `authelia` in the URL if:
+    * you're using a different container name
+    * you deployed the proxy to a different location
+  * You will have to adapt all instances of `9091` in the URL if:
+    * you have adjusted the default port in the configuration
+  * You will have to adapt the entire URL if:
+    * Authelia is on a different host to the proxy
+* All services are part of the `example.com` domain:
+  * This domain and the subdomains will have to be adapted in all examples to match your specific domains unless you're just testing or you want ot use that specific domain

 ## Docker Compose